wandersoncferreira/appa/README.md

 # appa
-Appa is a test runner for `clojure.test` which allow you to annotate tests with `^:parallel` metadata to run the specified test in a ThreadPool in parallel or in a dedicated ThreadPool by itself.
+Appa is a test runner for `clojure.test` which allow you to annotate tests with `^:parallel` metadata to run the specified test in a ThreadPool in parallel.

-Tests not specified are run sequentially in a single dedicated ThreadPool.
+Tests not specified are run sequentially first.

 See `demo/appa-demo` for the complete usage example.